 Being in US, European and other developed countries, the Afghan diplomats and their families finding themselves in a complicated situation when returning back to their country.
 Militants sparing no efforts to disturb the life of civilians in the capital Kabul, to show the Afghan government and their international allies that they are not capable enough to provide security.

 “It is really difficult to settle in a city where there is no social immunity.
-We do have worries about our families and the way criminal threatening our life,” an Afghan diplomat, Mustafa, who asked us to call his false name, said.
-He went on saying that his family was advised by the security organs to limit their movements due to suspicious activities around them.
+We do have worries about our families and the way criminal threatening our life,” spouse of an Afghan diplomat, Shokiba said.
+She went on saying that his family was advised by the security organs to limit their movements due to suspicious activities around them.

 Even as Afghanistan’s capital, Kabul, has witnessed a significant reduction of suicide bombings and a sense of peace amid U.S.-Taliban talks, the city has increasingly been plagued by gun-wielding gangs and armed robbery.
 The city has turned into the capital of crime, where individuals and houses are robbed, officials, businessmen and ordinary citizens are assassinated, and the children of rich families are kidnapped for ransom.